 Having seen his side win eight of their last 10 matches against the Premier League champions, the 49-year-old believes the Toffees can pick up points at the Etihad on Saturday

-Everton manager David Moyes is hopeful that his side can continue their strong record against Manchester City when the two sides clash at the Etihad Stadium this weekend.
+Everton manager David Moyes is hopeful his side can continue their strong record against Manchester City when the two sides clash at the Etihad Stadium this weekend.

 The Toffees have won eight of their last 10 games against City, although Roberto Mancini’s men have not lost at home in 36 games since a defeat to the Merseyside club in December 2010.